bbchen/bbchen.github.io/content/posts/2016/1-5 reflectoin-of-2015-and-plan-for-2016.md

-Title: Reflectoin of 2015 and Plan for 2016
+Title: Reflection of 2015 and Plan for 2016
-Slug: reflectoin-of-2015-and-plan-for-2016
+Slug: reflection-of-2015-and-plan-for-2016
 Date: 2016-01-05
-Tags:
-Category:
+Tags: zen habits, review, reflection, productivity
 Status: published

 At the beginning of the year, I always would like to ask myself the following questions: